dlr-eoc/prosEO/deploy/infrastructure/README.md

   or whatever your IP block has been named –, which have not yet been assigned to the NAT Gateway),
 - Set the internal LAN address of the NAT Gateway,
 - Set the network address of `laninternal` in the NAT rule of the NAT Gateway.
+- For all hosts and all NICs, activate DHCP by checking the respective box.

 Apart from that, creating new volumes within a server does not work.
 Thus the NFS server disks need to be moved into the NFS server manually.